ShivCharanSharma/Recursion_with_double_link_list/README.md

 ## Manual compilation and run

-### Solution1a
+### Solution2a

-First go to directory solution1/1a using command:
+First go to directory solution2/2a using command:

-      cd solution1/1a/
+      cd solution2/2a/

-It has two files namely: a4q1a_int.c and a4q1a_char.c
+It has four files namely: a4q2.c  cmd.txt  sorted_list.c  sorted_list.h

 #### Compile

-      gcc a4q1a_int.c -o a4q1aint

-This will make an executable file named a4q1aint
+compile using command:

-      gcc a4q1a_char.c -o a4q1achar
+       gcc -Wall -DINT a4q2.c  sorted_list.c  sorted_list.h -o a4q2

-This will make an executable file named a4q1achar
+This will make an executable file named a4q2

 #### Run

-      ./a4q1aint cmd1.txt
-      ./a4q1aint
+For providing commands through file cmd.txt use following command:

+      ./a4q2 cmd.txt

+For providing commands through command line use following command:

+      ./a4q2

 (This will ask the commands from user and user can end giving input using ctrl+D)

-      ./a4q1achar cmd2.txt
-      ./a4q1achar

-(Similar as ./a4q1aint)

 ### Commands

 #### For 2a